YeonV/ledfx-android/README.md

 ## Getting started

+- Python 3.12 recommended
 - Clone this repo with submodules
   - `git clone --recurse-submodules --depth=1 https://github.com/broccoliboy/ledfx-android`
-  - `deps/ledfx` is needed before we run buildozer so we have access to version info and icons that are used in the Android build.
+  - `deps/ledfx` submodule will be populated if `--recurse-submodules` flag is passed to git clone.
+This is needed before we run buildozer so we have access to version info and icons that are used in the Android build.
-- Optional: use a devcontainer
-  - This repository includes a devcontainer recipe to quickly get up and running in a [VS Code devcontainer](https://code.visualstudio.com/docs/remote/containers) built around the [buildozer docker container](https://hub.docker.com/r/kivy/buildozer).
-This requires a local installation of Docker/Podman, but greatly simplifies development environment setup and works on any OS that supports Docker.
-  - VS Code will automatically detect the devcontainer environment and ask if you want to reopen the folder in a container.
-Click yes, or use Ctrl/Cmd+Shift+P -> Remote-Containers: Open Workspace in Container...
+- Install latest buildozer from source
+  - `pip install --upgrade git+https://github.com/kivy/buildozer`

 ### Build